 'I'm a wizard,' he said.
 'I work in the Ministry for Magic, in the Auror Office.'

 Despite the fact that he sounded desperately serious, and very worried, I laughed.
 He didn't join in the laughter; he simply looked even more serious.
 He was delusional, insane!
-We'd been together for four years, how hadn't I noticed?
+We'd been together for almost four years, how hadn't I noticed?

 'I know how you feel,' he said sympathetically.
 'I still remember the day that Professor McGonagall turned up with Colin's letter.
 A demonstration is the only way.'